- The state houses over 40 species of snakes, 21 of which are venomous.

 Are Southern Banded Watersnakes Dangerous?

 Southern banded watersnakes aren’t venomous.
 However, this doesn’t mean that they are entirely harmless.
 If they feel threatened, they are known to bite painfully and repeatedly, even as babies!
-Their bites pierce mercilessly through skin and clamp onto a chunk of it.
+Their bites pierce mercilessly through the skin and clamp onto a chunk of it.
 Then, they snatch their heads back, ripping the skin apart.

 These snakes aren’t friendly and are quick to bite if they feel the need to.
 Also, before they bite, they often spray a foul-smelling musk.
 If you’re musked by a southern banded watersnake, get away from it as fast as you can.
 Southern banded watersnakes also have dangerous effects on the ecosystem.